 Specs and features

-The Nexus 9, if online leaks are to be believed, could launch as the highest specification tablet to date.
+The Nexus 9, if online leaks are to be believed, could launch as the highest specification tablet to date, trumping Apple's tablets in terms of specifications.

-The HTC-built tablet will reportedly tout an 8.9in display complete with a 2K 2560x1600 resolution touchscreen display.
-This likely will feature the Super LCD screen technology that typically features on HTC smartphones.
+The HTC-built tablet will reportedly tout an 8.9in display complete with a QHD 2560x1600 resolution.
+This likely will feature the Super LCD screen technology that typically features on HTC smartphones, equipping the device with vibrant colours and good viewing angles.

 While full specifications are yet to be outed, there's also talk that the Nexus 9 will feature an 8MP rear-facing camera capable of shooting 1080p HD footage, a 3MP front-facing camera and HTC's Boomsound audio technology built-in.